Nest x Yale with Connect Review

 Hub plugs into the wall

 Our Analysis and Test Results

 The Nest x Yale only works in conjunction with the nest app.
 That means no integration with things like Alexa and Google Assistant.
-This is really only a software limitation, so it could change at any point, but as of now this is a Nest only device.
+This is really only a software limitation, so it could change at any point, but as of now, this is a Nest-only device.

 You can get around these sharing issues in a couple of ways.
 First, you can create a new keycode for the lock and simply text that code to someone.
 However, Nest does not let you create time constraints for these types of codes, so you are essentially sharing 24/7 access until you delete the code.
 This may work if you're meticulous about manually managing those codes, but it certainly doesn't feel smart.
-You can also lock/unlock the lock remotely, so someone could text you when they get to your door and then you could hop into the app and unlock the door.
+You can also lock/unlock the lock remotely, so someone could text you when they get to your door, and then you could hop into the app and unlock the door.
 Again, the user input required here doesn't feel very smart.

 There are two ways to open the Nest x Yale without a key.
 The first is by punching in a keypad code.
 The second is taking out your phone, opening the Nest app, and pushing a button.
 Both methods were effective in our testing, though we would probably opt for just punching in a keycode instead of fumbling around with a phone.
-The one exception might be if we had a lot of groceries to carry, in which case you could use the app to unlock the door from your car, before filing your arms with groceries.
+The one exception might be if we had a lot of groceries to carry, in which case you could use the app to unlock the door from your car before filling your arms with groceries.

 The Nest x Yale installs in the vast majority of standard doors with only the use of a screwdriver.
 It's very unlikely you'll have to do anything more unless you have a custom door frame.
 If you're not the DIY type, you can easily find a Nest expert in your area that will install the lock for a fee.
-Or you could look at one of the August locks, which install onto an existing deadbolt, simplifying the installation process.